ritvikmahajan0201-blip/VITyarthi-python-project/Statement.md

 Let's be real: trying to keep track of everything in your head or across random sticky notes is a nightmare.
 Tasks get forgotten, and you end up spending energy on minor stuff while the important things pile up.
 We need a dead-simple, reliable place to dump our tasks, figure out what's urgent, and keep tabs on what's done.
 That chaos?
 That's what this little tool is built to fix.

 SCOPE
 This project is a back-to-basics command-line tool—think of it as a super-organized checklist you run in your terminal.
-We’re using Python and a simple dictionary to hold all the data.
+It uses Python and a simple dictionary to hold all the data.

 This project focuses on
 The core job of a to-do list: getting tasks in, seeing what's on the plate, marking them complete, bumping up the priority on critical items, and deleting old junk.
 It's a single-session tool for now.